-Projects: Projects will apply principles of component-based software engineering to design the components for (1) mobile phone voting system, or (2) remote pet care system.
+Projects: Projects will apply principles of component-based software engineering to design the components for personal healthcare system, or a mobile phone voting system.
 Following the principles of Extreme Software Engineering students will work in pairs on projects.

 In addition to classroom lectures, this course will emphasize